Gender, Women's, and Sexuality Studies Courses (GWSS)

 GWSS:6275 Diversity and Equity in Higher Education 3 s.h.

-Impact of culture, race, ethnicity, and intersections of social and cultural identity within context of educational settings including higher education/student affairs, K-12, and as it relates to government and community agency settings; implications of cultural context on practices in research, educational settings, and society.
+Explores theory, research, and practices of engaging difference through interdisciplinary lenses and at the intersections of sociopolitical identities and ideologies within the context of higher education/student affairs, K-12, and as it relates to society, government, and community agency settings; examines the implications of sociopolitical contexts on practices in research, teaching, and service within education.
 Requirements: PhD, EdD, or advanced-level MA standing.
-Recommendations: introductory course on issues of race, culture, gender, sociopolitical issues, or structural oppression strongly recommended.
+Recommendations: introductory course on issues of race, culture, gender, sociopolitical issues, or structural oppression is strongly recommended.
 Same as EPLS:6275.

 GWSS:6300 Writing for Learned Journals 1-4 s.h.